publiccodenet/about/activities/live-streaming/index.md

 ## Formats, length and schedule

-1. **Frequency**: Ambition to make it at least monthly.
+1. **Frequency**: ambition to make it at least monthly.
-2. Two different formats: one for codebases, one for the Foundation.
-3. For the codebases, the format is an interview by two codebase stewards with someone from a codebase.
+2. **Format**: it'd be an interview made by two codebase stewards -ideally the community ones- with someone relevant from a codebase.
-4. For the Foundation, the format is a conversation between two persons from the foundation.
-This can be theoretical, about ideas and principles or about news.
-5. Language: English.
+3. **Language**: English.
-6. Have one or a few recurring questions we ask every guest.
+4. **Script** we'll have several questions ready before each episode.
 This builds familiarity with our approach and can also reveal similarities and differences between codebases.
-7. Timing: minimum 20 minute livestream during business hours - starting at 14.00 UTC.
+5. **Lenght and schedule**: minimum 20 minute livestream during business hours - starting at 14.00 UTC.
 Promise that the podcast will be live by close of business the next day.
 Aim to hold this on Tuesdays.

 ### Guest selection criteria